 The heritage listed 19th century village of Gundaroo is a unique modern community sensitively blended in with a lovingly preserved past.

 A community-inspired ‘River Walk’ offer visitors an opportunity to stroll from the western extremity of Rosamel Street, south to the rear of Gundaroo Park.
-The park itself is a venue for cricket and soccer and the town’s October music festival.
+The park itself is a venue for cricket and soccer and the town’s annual music festival.

 What's In Gundaroo?